mauriciosoares/core.js/README.md

  * `options` optional object
    * name optional, String or Symbol that becomes *moduleInstanceId*
    * data optional, will be passed as second argument to the start function of the module
+   * worker optional, if true the module will be inside a worker see 4.1.0 limitations

 returns a promise that resolves with *moduleInstanceId* that can later be used to stop the module